sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 curse.
 It's a blessing for developers who demand precise control over their distributions while avoiding a lot of repetitive work.
-But it's a curse for newcomers wrestling with `Dist::Zilla` to get it to do what they want and who may not know the best practices for using `Dist::Zilla`. `Dist::Zilla` was named after a monster for good reason.
+But it's a curse for newcomers wrestling with `Dist::Zilla` to get it to do what they want and who may not know the best practices for using it. `Dist::Zilla` was named after a monster for good reason.

 The goal of these tutorials is to try to ease the pain of learning your way around `Dist::Zilla` and make solid recommendations for using it well.
 So try to